 - Help with care of the injury during school hours.
 Your child may get help with stretching or putting on splints or pressure garments.

 - Visits to the school nurse.
 The school nurse may be available to give your child medicine as required by you and your doctor.
 Many of these accommodations will be short term.
 Your child will need less help as he or she gets stronger and moves more easily.
 The steps to set up accommodations may differ from school to school.
 Some schools will ask you to fill out forms, while others may not.
-If you need an advocate, call the Special Education Department in your school district and talk to them about your child’s rights and what accommodations you are requesting.
+If you need an advocate, call the Special Education Department in your school district and talk to them about your child’s rights and what accommodations you are requesting

-The purpose of a school re-entry plan is to provide the child, the family and the school community with the information and support necessary to ensure a smooth transition back to school.
+The purpose of a school re-entry plan is to provide the child, the family, and the school community with the information and support necessary to ensure a smooth transition back to school.
 Based on conversations with the burn care team treating your child and your child’s classroom teacher(s), you should decide whether your child needs a more structured school re-entry program or simply an informal plan.
 A structured program would have a curriculum that might include sample letters to send to teachers and classmates, videos, worksheets, role plays, guest speakers and other classroom activities to raise awareness about your child’s burn injury and recovery.
-It could be a program developed by your child’s burn center or a national program such as the Journey Back developed by the Phoenix Society for Burn Survivors.
+It could be a program developed by your child’s burn center or a national program such as The Journey Back developed by the Phoenix Society for Burn Survivors.
 You can use some or all of the components of the program as appropriate.

 In contrast, an informal school re-entry plan may simply involve having your child’s physician or another member of the burn care team, such as the child life specialist, make phone calls, send a letter, or visit the school.
 The hospital therapy team can help the school understand what your child can and can’t do.
 This information can help to make sure that your child is not kept from doing school activities with the other students, such as physical education class and eating lunch.
 It can also make sure your child does not have to go through unnecessary infection control practices, such as not being allowed to play on the playground or not being exposed to other children in a classroom.
 Some things to consider when deciding whether or not you want to use a more structured program are the specific nature of your child’s burn injury, whether he or she is shy and quiet, or more outgoing and comfortable with attention.
-It will also depend upon whether or not your child will be returning to school with pressure garments or splints, their level of endurance and whether or not they are returning to the same school or a new school.
+It will also depend upon whether or not your child will be returning to school with pressure garments or splints, their level of endurance, and whether or not they are returning to the same school or a new school.

 Many schools have developed other programs that may help as children return to school.
 Teachers and students can use the skills they learned in these programs to help your child get back into school.
 These programs may be called anti-bullying, disability awareness, and social and emotional learning.
-High schools may offer tutoring, counseling, and violence prevention and peer mentorship programs.
+High schools may offer tutoring, counseling, violence prevention, and peer mentorship programs.

 No matter how much planning you do, you and your child may be worried about going back to school.
 This is natural.
 Reach out for help.